shawnoster/whiskeyandcode/content/posts/fleek-and-hugo-extended.md

 ### Create Docker repository

-Fleek only accepts Docker images from Docker Hub so sign-up if you don't already have one.
+Fleek only accepts public Docker images hosted on Docker Hub, so sign-up for a free account if you don't have one.
 You get one free repository per account (or is it one image?
 IDK, I only needed one).

-1. Create a new repository: `<username>/huge-extended-for-fleek`.
+1. Create a new repository: `<docker username>/huge-extended-for-fleek`.

 ### Create Dockerfile file